flyingcloud-code/TinyAgent/memory-bank/systemPatterns.md

 # System Patterns: TinyAgent
-*Version: 1.1*
+*Version: 1.2*
 *Created: 2025-05-31*
 *Last Updated: 2025-06-01*

 ## Architecture Overview
 TinyAgent employs a modular architecture centered around a core agent engine built with Python and the `openai-agents-python` SDK.
 The agent operates on a ReAct (Reasoning and Acting) loop, with future provisions for a Reflect mechanism.
-A key architectural innovation is the **multi-model LLM support layer** using LiteLLM, enabling seamless integration with 100+ LLM providers while maintaining a unified interface.
+A key architectural innovation is the **multi-model LLM support layer** using LiteLLM, which has been successfully implemented and enables seamless integration with 100+ LLM providers while maintaining a unified interface.
 Extensibility is achieved through configurable LLM providers, externalized prompts, and robust Model Context Protocol (MCP) integration for tool use.
 The initial interaction is via a Command-Line Interface (CLI).

 ## Key Components
 - **Core Agent Engine:**
     - *Purpose:* Manages the main operational loop (ReAct), orchestrates calls to LLMs and MCP tools, and maintains conversational context.
     - *Details:* Built on `openai-agents-python`.
 Includes the `Runner.run()` for the basic loop.
+    - *Status:* ✅ **Implemented and Working**
 - **Multi-Model LLM Provider Module:**
     - *Purpose:* Abstracts interactions with Large Language Models through a dual-layer approach: OpenAI native models via standard client, and third-party models (Google, Anthropic, DeepSeek, etc.) via LiteLLM integration.
     - *Details:* Automatically detects model type and routes through appropriate client.
 Supports OpenRouter, direct provider APIs, and local models.
     - *Technical Stack:*
       - OpenAI Agents SDK native support for OpenAI models
       - LiteLLM for 100+ third-party model providers
       - Automatic model prefix detection and routing
+    - *Status:* ✅ **Implemented and Tested** - Successfully routes Google Gemini, Anthropic, DeepSeek models
 - **Prompt Management Module:**
     - *Purpose:* Loads agent instructions and task-specific prompts from external files (e.g., `prompts/` directory).
     - *Details:* Allows behavior customization without code changes.
+    - *Status:* ✅ **Implemented**
 - **MCP Configuration & Integration Module:**
     - *Purpose:* Manages connections to MCP servers (defined in `mcp_servers.yaml`) and facilitates tool discovery and invocation by the agent.
     - *Details:* Leverages `openai-agents-mcp` extension or a custom solution.
 Supports stdio-based tools initially, with design for future HTTP/SSE tools.